The Journey from half marathon to 100km (part 1)

 I made a goal for 2019; run a full marathon.

-Having a positive mindset really made a difference.
+Having a positive mindset really makes a difference!

 3 weeks after my second half marathon, my longest ever run, I began a 22-week training plan to run 100km.